tvl83/DeveloperDocumentation/src/content/imports/sphero-js/devices/custom.md

 });
 ```

-Starts streaming of motor back EMF data
+The Stop On Disconnect command sends a flag to Sphero.
+This flag tells

-It uses sphero's data streaming command.
-User needs to listen
+Sphero whether or not it should automatically stop when it detects
-for the `dataStreaming` or `motorsBackEmf` event to get the data.
+that it's disconnected.

 **Params:**

-- `[remove=false]` (Boolean) triggered on complete
+- `[remove=false]` (Boolean) whether or not to stop on disconnect
 - `callback` (Function) triggered on complete